-- The second part is how to take that really dreary light and channel it so that it makes beautiful, soft, directional light that is perfect for portraits.
+- The second challenge of cloudy day photography is taking that really dreary light and channelling it so that it makes beautiful, soft, directional light that is perfect for portraits.

 Or maybe you don’t know the hand trick.
 Here’s how it works…

 Using your hand to find light direction on cloudy days

 - Stick your arm out in front of you with your hand flat, but turned so that your thumb is towards the sky and your little finger is towards the ground.